The institutional liquidity playbook — free guides + battle-tested MT4/MT5 tools MQL5 Market store →

 What "systematic" really buys you

 The framework's value is not prediction — plenty of ranges resolve without a clean raid.
 Its value is refusal: three gates that filter out every trade that lacks the institutional sequence.
 Refusal is precisely what humans do worst in live markets and software does best.
-SWEEP PROTOCOL exists for that reason: it watches the containers, refuses the unconfirmed breaks, and prints the arrow only when all three steps have objectively completed — then tracks the outcome so the framework's statistics accumulate without you lifting a pen.
+SWEEP PROTOCOL exists for that reason: a built-in Power of 3 (AMD) filter watches the containers, refuses the unconfirmed breaks, and only arms a signal once accumulation, manipulation and distribution have objectively completed — then tracks the outcome so the framework's statistics accumulate without you lifting a pen.